bryanirl/Top-Projects/Social Media Sentiment and Renewable Energy Stocks/README.md

 python src/data_preprocessing.py
 ```
 ### 3. Analysis and Visualization
--Open the Jupyter notebooks in `notebooks/` to explore data cleaning, sentiment analysis, and modeling process.
+- Open the Jupyter notebooks in `notebooks/` to explore data cleaning, sentiment analysis, and modeling process.
--View interactive dashboards, generated charts, or reports in the `reports/` folder.
+- View interactive dashboards, generated charts, or reports in the `reports/` folder.

 ---